Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 General information

-Chronic appendicitis is an inflammatory process of a chronic nature that develops in the appendix, which extends from the caecum.
-The disease is diagnosed infrequently in comparison with the acute form of the disease.
+Chronic appendicitis is a chronic inflammatory process that develops in the appendix, which extends from the cecum.
+The disease is diagnosed infrequently compared to the acute form of the disease.
 Clinical picture characterized by mild symptoms.
 Patients complain of discomfort, slight pain, nausea, etc. It is impossible to determine from the symptoms that the disease is appendicitis.
-An accurate diagnosis requires the use of instrumental methods research and differential analysis.
-Since the pathology is not characterized bright signs, therapy is predominantly medical, but with severe pain, the patient is shown surgery.
-The neglect of the disease can cause a lot of complications.
+Making an accurate diagnosis requires the use instrumental methods research and differential analysis.
+Since the pathology is not characterized clear signs, therapy is predominantly medicinal, but in case of severe pain, surgery is indicated for the patient.
+Neglect of the disease can cause a lot of complications.

-Who is susceptible to illness?
+Who is susceptible to the disease?

 Classification